stamat/poops/README.md

   {% endfor %}
   ```

-#### Search Index & Sitemap
+#### Search Index, Sitemap & Navigation

-Poops can automatically generate a JSON search index and/or an XML sitemap from your compiled pages.
-Both are generated in a single pass during the markup compilation phase.
+Poops can automatically generate a JSON search index, an XML sitemap and a navigation tree from your compiled pages.
+All are generated in a single pass during the markup compilation phase.

-To enable, add `searchIndex` and/or `sitemap` to your markup config:
+To enable, add `searchIndex`, `sitemap` and/or `nav` to your markup config:

 ```json
 {